Facial Fat Transfer in Austin, TX – Dr. Malena Amato

 After the fat has been harvested, it’s processed in a device called a centrifuge.
 The centrifuge spins the fat at high speeds, separating adipose tissue from other components that aren’t suitable for injection, like blood vessels and cellular debris.
 Finally, this purified fat is carefully injected into areas where facial fat loss is apparent.
 Because correctly processed fat cells are still healthy and viable, they’ll naturally integrate with the patient’s existing fatty tissue.

 Facial fat transfer can be performed as a standalone procedure, or it can be combined with other non-surgical or surgical treatments for even greater overall rejuvenation.
 Combining facial fat transfer with dermal filler injections in the lips and Botox® injections around the eyes and brows, for example, can sculpt a fuller face while reducing crow’s feet, frown lines, and other creases.
-Facial fat transfer can be performed during facial surgery including eyelid or brow lift, mid face lift, or facial laser resurfacing.
+Facial fat transfer can be performed during facial surgery including eyelid surgery (upper blepharoplasty or lower blepharoplasty) or brow lift, mid-face lift, or facial laser resurfacing.
 Facial fat transfer surgery is usually performed under light sedation lasting about an hour.
 During your consultation, Dr. Amato will educate you about your options and develop a treatment plan that fits your needs and preferences.

 What to Expect during Recovery